Topic #15: Systems Design for Resilient Distributed Agents

 | Mode | Entry Condition | Exit Condition | Behavior |

-| Normal | Default | β | All features, all frequencies |
+| Normal | Default | — | All features, all frequencies |

 | Degraded | Any: disk >85%, sibling unreachable >30min, API rate limited | Condition resolved for 2 consecutive checks (hysteresis) | Shed P3, reduce P2 frequency, preserve P0/P1 |

-| Emergency | Any: disk >95%, STATE corruption unrecoverable, security incident | Human intervention | P0 only, alert the-operator, full stop on background work |
+| Emergency | Any: disk >95%, STATE corruption unrecoverable, security incident | Human intervention | P0 only, alert jtr, full stop on background work |

-Human removes flag | Respond to direct messages only |
+| Maintenance | Human sets MAINTENANCE_MODE in HEARTBEAT | Human removes flag | Respond to direct messages only |

-1. Entity extraction (P3) β shed first
+1. Entity extraction (P3) ← shed first

 2. Proactive email/calendar (P3)